Otterbein Summer Music Experience

 Have you ever wondered what it would be like to be a part of a college music program?
 Surround yourself with other students who share your passion and energy for music.
 Develop new insights into yourself as a musician and a performer.
 Challenge yourself in a week of intensive, real-world music study.
 Build your confidence through collaboration with other serious musicians.

-We are excited to offer our eighth annual summer music camp at Otterbein University, June 13 – 18, 2022 (overnight campers will arrive the evening of June 12).
-Registration deadline extended to June 1.
+We are excited to offer our tenth annual summer music camp at Otterbein University, June 12 – 17, 2023 (overnight campers will arrive the evening of June 11).
 The camp welcomes composers, pianists, guitarists, classical singers, players of string, wind, brass, and percussion instruments.
 We will be following all of the appropriate COVID safety protocols to ensure our camp is safe for our campers and professors.